-This is the complete onboarding task flow for migrating mailboxes from Zimbra (version 6 and later) to On-Premises Microsoft Exchange versions 2007, 2010, 2013, or 2016.
-Complete each step in the order listed.
-Links to corresponding Knowledge Base articles are provided.
+This is the complete onboarding task flow for migrating mailboxes from Zimbra (version 6 and later) to On-Premises Microsoft Exchange versions 2013, 2016, or 2019.

 MigrationWiz no longer supports TLS 1.0.
 TLS 1.2 is now required.
 Verify TLS version and update, if necessary, before starting the migration.